World's #1 finishing resource since 1989

 A. Before you attempt to sand and polish an aluminum frame.
 YOU MUST REMOVE THE FOLLOWING PARTS: GAS TANK, FAIRINGS AND ANY OTHER PARTS THAT YOU DON'T WANT DAMAGED!

-STEP 1: YOU WILL NEED TO PURCHASE aircraft remover [linked by editor to product info at Amazon].
+STEP 1: YOU WILL NEED TO PURCHASE Aircraft Stripper.
 THIS TYPE IS NEEDED DUE TO THE TOUGHNESS OF THE ANODIZED COATING ON THE FRAME.

 STEP 2: COVER ENGINE AND EXHAUST WITH PLASTIC BAGS OR TARPS AND TAPE OFF TO SEAL THESE COMPONENTS AND ANY OTHER COMPONENTS THAT MAY COME IN CONTACT WITH PAINT REMOVER.
 THIS STUFF IS VERY STRONG!